Dulce María: Solo projects

 In 2009, she recorded two new songs for the novela, Verano de amor, called "Verano" and "Déjame Ser", a song she co-wrote along with Carlos Lara.
 Dulce also collaborated with Akon, to remix his song "Beautiful".
 They performed the song together at the 2009 radio concert, El Evento 40.

 Dulce María released her first solo single on 17 May 2010, titled "Inevitable".
 The music video was released on 24 May and was directed by Argentinean director Francisco d'Amorim Lima.
 Dulce María's solo album Extranjera was originally set to be released on 7 September, but the release date was changed due to the recording of some new tracks.
-The album was then set to be released 9 November 2010, with her stating on Twitter "We have more surprises for you guys so be patient!".
+The album was then set to be released 9 November 2010, with her stating on Twitter, "We have more surprises for you guys so be patient!".
 The surprise was that the album was going to be divided in two: Extranjera Primera Parte, with 7 tracks, including the hit "Inevitable", released on 9 November 2010 and Extranjera Segunda Parte with 7 more tracks plus a DVD with extras.
 On 9 November 2010, Dulce María presented her album with a showcase at the Lunario and announced her second single "Ya No", which will be featured on the second part of the album set to be released in the summer of 2011.
 The song is a cover of the late singer Selena from the album Amor Prohibido.
 The song began playing on radios on 16 November 2010.

 On 14 January 2011, a preview clip was released for Dulce's new single "Ya No" showing her in 3 different outfits, and in the last scene arguing with her love interest.
-Dulce Maria's music video for "Ya No" was released on 10 February on her personal YouTube channel, DulceMariaLive, earlier than planned due to it being leaked.
-Dulce Maria announced on her official YouTube account that Extranjera Segunda Parte would be released on 14 June 2011.
+Dulce María's music video for "Ya No" was released on 10 February on her personal YouTube channel, DulceMariaLive, earlier than planned due to it being leaked.
+Dulce María announced on her official YouTube account that Extranjera Segunda Parte would be released on 14 June 2011.

-On 2016, Dulce began recording her third studio album titled "DM".
+In 2016, Dulce began recording her third studio album titled "DM".
 The record was finished in August 2016, and was released on 10 March 2017.
 In 2017 she started DM World Tour promoting the album, where she performed in countries as Mexico, Brazil and Spain.

-In 2018 she announced that she is preparing a new album that will be called Origen, who will only have songs that she composed.
+In 2018, she announced that she is preparing a new album that will be called Origen, who will only have songs that she composed.
 She announced a concert at the Teatro Metropólitan in Mexico City to present part of these songs, the album is expected to launch in 2019.